atravitz/correlator-hoomd-plugin/README.md

-# Correlator - on-the-fly autocorrelation for HOOMD-blue
+# On-the-fly autocorrelation for HOOMD-blue

 ## About

-The Correlator plugin for HOOMD-blue allows for on-the-fly autocorrelation of any HOOMD quantity using the lihktman multiple tau autocorrelation algorithm.
+The Correlator plug-in for HOOMD-blue provides on-the-fly time autocorrelation of any HOOMD quantity using the [Likhtman multiple tau autocorrelation algorithm](https://aip.scitation.org/doi/10.1063/1.3491098).
-This subverts the need to frequently dump state points for post-processing, reducing memory requirements and improving overall performance.
+This avoids the need to frequently dump state points for post-processing, reducing memory requirements and improving overall performance.

 ## Installation
-To use this plugin, clone the repository into a build of HOOMD-blue, symlink it to the main HOOMD code and remake HOOMD.
+To use this plug-in, clone the repository into a build of HOOMD-blue, symlink it to the main HOOMD code and remake HOOMD.

     cd hoomd-blue